dataforgoodfr/batch8_worldbank/Dashboard/README.md

 -   reviewees have to do

-        $ hub pull-request -h revieweename:master -b dataforgoodfr:master -m "pull request attempt" -r reviewername -f
+        hub pull-request -h revieweename:master -b dataforgoodfr:master -m -r reviewername -f

-    Where revieweename and reviewername are the names of the reviewee and the reviewer on GitHub
+    Where `revieweename` and `reviewername` are the names of the reviewee and the reviewer on GitHub
 -   Reviewers have to do

-        ???
+        hub merge PRurl

+    Where `PRurl` is the url of the pull request

 # Footnotes